Free Shipping on orders over $69

 When your dog is experiencing digestive issues like upset stomach and vomiting, it's essential to provide them with a bland diet that is gentle on their stomach.

-KOHA offers Limited Ingredient Bland Diet options specifically formulated to address these issues.
-Their Limited Ingredient Bland Diet range is ideal for dogs struggling with loose stool, diarrhea, and upset stomach.
+KOHA Limited Ingredient Wet Bland Diet recipes are specifically formulated to address these issues.
+Their bland diet range is ideal for dogs struggling with loose stool, diarrhea, and upset stomach.

 They contain just one protein source for easy digestion and include ingredients like white rice and pumpkin to support healthy stools and regularity.
-Plus, they are cooked and ready to serve, making it convenient for you to provide your dog with the nourishment they need during this time.
+You can choose from cooked and ready-to-serve proteins like chicken, beef, and lamb that make it convenient for you to provide your dog with the nourishment they need during this time while appealing to their taste buds.

 Shop KOHA Bland Diet